- Focus and Scope

 For authors:

-While submitting, authors must list all competing interests relevant to this work, including but not limited to:
+While submitting an article, authors must list all competing interests relevant to this work, including but not limited to:

-• Whether the author is serving on the editorial board of this journal submitting to.
+- Whether any of the authors serves on the editorial board of this journal that they are submitting their article to.

 For editors and reviewers:

 Editors and reviewers must declare any possible conflict of interests in connection with the manuscript, and if necessary, they must avoid the peer review process.
-When Editorial Board Members publish articles in the served journal, the editorial office will actively emphasize it so that the authors know that they recuse the potential peer review process.
+If authors submit an article to a journal of which they serve as Editorial Board members, the editorial office will insist that the authors are recused from the peer review process.

 Common reasons for editors and reviewers to be replaced include but are not limited to: